-The independent-study undergraduate and graduate courses of Global University have been approved for educational benefit payments by the US Department of Veterans Affairs.
+The US Department of Veterans Affairs has approved Global University's independent-study undergraduate and graduate courses for educational benefit payments.

 UNIVERSITY STANDARDS

 Basic Standards of Academic Integrity

 Registration at Global University requires adherence to the university's standards of academic integrity.
 Many of these standards may be intuitively understood and are not listed exhaustively; the following examples represent some basic types of behavior that are unacceptable: